movableink/data-source.js/docs/token-builder.md

 ```

 ### HmacToken
 Replaces token with an HMAC signature.
+Used in conjunction with a `secretName` parameter which corresponds to a secret stored on a data source.

+HMAC uses symmetric encryption which means the signature requires a shared secret on the Data Source (reference via `secretName`) that the origin API will have a copy of and use to verify.

 **Params**
 - **options** (required)